XanderXAJ/tag-helpers/conversion.md

 - Tags could possibly be compared for track-level change detection
     - In my use case I have FLAC tags, MP4 tags and ID3v2.4 tags
     - `pytaglib` may be useful here
+        - Uses `taglib`, which is written in C and difficult to compile for Windows
         - Album art is completely unsupported
         - It seems to support FLAC well:
         ```